giantswarm/docs/sources/guides/ruby_on_rails.md

 __NOTE__: We realize this is a non-optimal solution for now, so this will change in the future.

-As as we currently do not yet support SSL, we need to disable it for the production environment:
+One last step: As as we currently do not yet support SSL, we need to disable it for the production environment:

 ```
 # File config/environments/production.rb